thegooddocsproject/templates/base/base-template.md

 {Tip:

 * This section is optional.
-* Here you can acknowledge organizations or people who have contributed to this document.
+* Here you can acknowledge source material, and organizations or people who have contributed to this document.

 }